rohansanjay/reading/README.md

 My notes on readings I like!

 In progress:
-- Option Volatility & Pricing
+- Options Volatility & Pricing
 - Tuesdays with Morrie